 My Post Doc project

 After finishing my PhD, I was granted the PostDocTrack scholarship from the Austrian Academy of Sciences, that allowed me to prepare an application for the FWF grant Hertha Firnberg.
 I was really lucky to find out that Karin Harrasser was interested in the topic I wanted to pursue in the way I wanted to do it and that she was willing to support my project as co-applicant.
+And we got the funding!
 In march 2018 I officially started to work on Science Fiction, Fact & Forecast at the Kunstuniversität Linz.

 You are currently on this new project’s website and can find more detailed information on my research here.